ASA Compliance Group Account migration & verification Since 2016

 98%

-Across cases we accepted and fully managed (prepared the compliance response and ran follow-ups).
-The 98% figure was independently reviewed by a third-party verifier (publicly traded).
+Reinstatement rate on cases we accepted and fully managed.
+Independently reviewed by a third-party verifier (publicly traded).

 Cases handled